Mood

 The pivot

 Mood became an event discovery and ticketing platform.
 Rather than only selling tickets for events they controlled, it would surface all events, use AI to make personalised recommendations, and partner with ticketing platforms to transact directly inside the app.
-The differentiation was relevance.
+The differentiation was personalization.

 The pivot unlocked a commission-based revenue model and a much larger addressable market.